-Items approved by the General Manager and placed on the agenda shall include staff reports and supporting documents, saved electronically in the Board Collection file.
-The Clerk of the Board shall format and assemble staff documents and present them to the General Manager for review.
-The General Manager will conduct a final review of the agenda before posting.
+Items approved by the general manager and placed on the agenda shall include all staff reports and supporting documents, saved electronically in the Board Collection file, no later than the Wednesday of the week prior to the board meeting.
+Administrative support shall format and assemble staff documents and present them to the General Manager for review.
+The General Manager will make a final review of the agenda before posting.